Hammarby Fotboll: 2015–: Top-flight comeback and cup title

 The 2015 season started off well, with Hammarby managing an impressive 1–2 away win against local rivals AIK in the 2015 Swedish Cup, which also was the first Stockholm derby involving Hammarby since 2009.
 This was followed up with a 2–0 win in the season opener against BK Häcken, and in the fourth round Hammarby defeated their other local rivals Djurgårdens IF with 2–1.
 The summer was, however, tougher for the club, with Hammarby playing 10 consecutive league games without winning, before managing to defeat Falkenbergs FF at home with 3–0.
 Eventually, Hammarby finished at 11th place in their first Allsvenskan season since 2009.

 The 2016 and 2017 seasons showed only a slight improvement for Hammarby, with the team ending in the 11th and 9th position respectively.
 Hammarby fared better in the local derbys.
 In 2016 Hammarby defeated the local rival Djurgården in all three fixtures.
 In 2017 the first encounter ended with a draw and the second with a Hammarby victory.
 The second local rival, AIK, managed to defeat Hammarby by 3–0 in the first encounter in the league and a draw (0–0) in the second.
 Hammarby however beat AIK in the Swedish cup, earlier in the year.
 In 2017 the Hammarby – AIK encounters ended with one Hammarby win and one draw.
 Both Djurgården and AIK, however, fared much better overall than Hammarby in the league.

 The club fared much better in 2018 under the reign of new manager Stefan Billborn, finishing 4th in the league.
 In 2019, Hammarby started the league play in a mediocre fashion, but made a strong finish to the season (with eight straight wins in the final eight games of the season) and ultimately finished 3rd in Allsvenskan.
 This meant that the club qualified for the 2020–21 UEFA Europa League, their first continental competition in over ten years.

 Hammarby IF won the 2020–21 Svenska Cupen, their first title in the main domestic cup, through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 On 11 June 2021, Hammarby decided to terminate manager Stefan Billborn's contract, with the club placed 8th in the 2021 Allsvenskan table after eight rounds.
 On 13 June, Miloš Milojević, most recently an assistant at Red Star Belgrade, was appointed new head coach.
 Under the leadership of Milojević, Hammarby nearly reached the group stages of the first edition of the UEFA Conference League, only being defeated on penalties by FC Basel in the playoff.
 Nevertheless, Milojević was fired following the conclusion of the 2021 Allsvenskan, and Martí Cifuentes was hired as head coach in January 2022.

+Cifuentes led the club to a 3rd-place finish in the 2022 Allsvenskan.
+On 30 October 2023, with two fixtures left of the 2023 season, he left the club for Queens Park Rangers.
+Hammarby ended the season in 7th place.